mustafa-sarshar/musto-flix-react/README.md

   <meta http-equiv="Permissions-Policy" content="interest-cohort=()">
 ```

-- Please change the APP_MODE constant in src/config/index.js to **'prod'** if you deploy it to gh-pages and to **'dev'** when you run and test the app locally.
+- Please change the APP_MODE constant in src/config/index.js to **'dev'** when you run and test the app locally and to **'prod'** before you deploy the app to gh-pages.